isomerpages/dis-dotc/news/articles/_posts/2024-12-04-post-Designing for Defense: How Collaboration and Creativity Shape Solutions at DOTC Hackathon.md

 <ul>
 <li>
 <p><strong>Geetha:</strong> "Understanding user requirements, especially for
 the auto-assignment logic, was challenging.
-Feedback loops and prioritizing simplicity helped us address these issues."</p>
+Feedback loops and prioritising simplicity helped us address these issues."</p>
 </li>
 <li>
-<p><strong>Kenneth:</strong> "Visualizing complex data and working with stakeholders
+<p><strong>Kenneth:</strong> "Visualising complex data and working with stakeholders
 without clear answers were tough.
 Close collaboration and iteration were key to overcoming these challenges."</p>
 </li>